sam-harri/CurriculumVitae/public/posts/less-booleans.md

 ## Alternatives to Boolean Flags

-More expressive types can make invalid states unrepresentable.
-They are also more self-documenting than positional booleans.
-The intent of `something_user_status(123, True, False)` is unclear without inspecting the function's definition.
+More expressive types allow you to add more states as you need without brekaing changes, and can make invalid states unrepresentable.
+They are also nicer to read than (especially positional) booleans.
+The intent of `something_user_status(123, True, False)` is unclear without looking the function's definition.

 ### 1. `enum.Enum`

-For a fixed, mutually exclusive set of named options, `enum.Enum` is the standard solution.
-It enforces that only valid choices can be used.
-There are, however, better options in my opinion.
+For a fixed, mutually exclusive set of named options, `enum.Enum` is the standard solution but I think that there's better choices depending on the use case.

 ### 2. `typing.Literal`

-For simple cases where a full `Enum` class is unnecessary, `typing.Literal` allows a function to accept a specific set of string (or other literal) values.
+For simple cases, `typing.Literal` allows a function to accept a specific set of string (or other literal) values.

 ```python
 from typing import Literal